coq/platform/variants.md

-# Creating variants of the Coq platform
+# Creating variants of the Coq Platform

 The script is modular and should be easy to adopt to specific needs, e.g. a special setup for a lecture.